Vegan Risotto with Butternut Squash

 - In a large skillet, heat the butter on medium-high heat.
 Add the sage and fry until crispy (about 5 minutes).
 Remove sage from pan then add onions and garlic to the sage flavored butter.
 Fry for 3-4 minutes or until translucent.

 - Add the rice, letting it toast for about a minute, then slowly add the heated broth with saffron, a 1/2 cup at a time, frequently stirring until the liquid is completely absorbed before adding more broth.
-This will take about 45 minutes to an hour.
+This will take about 25-30 min if using white rice and 45-60 minutes if using brown.
 Add more broth as needed.

 - While your rice is cooking, when your squash has cooled enough to touch, peel and cut into cubes and add coconut milk to blender.
 Blend till smooth.
 A high-powered blender would work well here.
 If you have a smaller blender, then you might need to do it in multiple batches.
 Never fill your blender more than ½ full, or you'll risk having a big mess.